redis/redis-py/README.md

 * ZADD: Redis specifies the 'score' argument before 'value'.
 These were swapped accidentally when being implemented and not discovered until after people were already using it.
-As of Redis 2.4, ZADD will start supporting variable arguments. redis-py implements these as python keyword arguments, where the name is the 'value' and the value is the 'score'.
+As of Redis 2.4, ZADD will start supporting variable arguments. redis-py implements these as python keyword arguments where the name is the 'value' and the value is the 'score'.
 * DEL: 'del' is a reserved keyword in the Python syntax.
 Therefore redis-py uses 'delete' instead.
-* CONFIG GET|SET: These are implemented separately config_get or config_set.
+* CONFIG GET|SET: These are implemented separately as config_get or config_set.
 * MULTI/EXEC: These are implemented as part of the Pipeline class.
-Calling the pipeline method and specifying use_transaction=True will cause the pipline to be wrapped with the MULTI and EXEC statements when it is executed.
+Calling the pipeline method and specifying use_transaction=True will cause the pipeline to be wrapped with the MULTI and EXEC statements when it is executed.
 * SUBSCRIBE/LISTEN: Similar to pipelines, PubSub is implemented as a separate class as it places the underlying connection in a state where it can't execute non-pubsub commands.
 Calling the pubsub method from the Redis client will return a PubSub instance where you can subscribe to channels and listen for messages.
 You can call PUBLISH from both classes.

+## Versioning scheme

+redis-py is versioned after Redis.
+For example, redis-py 2.0.0 should support all the commands available in Redis 2.0.0.

 Author
 ------